-In response to this, Jesus calmly reminded Martha that Mary’s thoughts and actions were focused on what truly mattered, and He wasn’t going to take her away from it.
-In verses 41 and 42, He says explicitly, “…you are worried and upset about many things, but few things are needed—or indeed, only one…” In layman’s terms, Jesus told Martha to take a chill pill, slow down, and listen.
+In response, Jesus calmly reminded Martha that Mary’s thoughts and actions were focused on what truly mattered, and He wasn’t going to take her away from it.
+As recorded in verses 41 and 42, Jesus says to her, “…you are worried and upset about many things, but few things are needed—or indeed, only one…” In layman’s terms, Jesus told Martha to take a chill pill, slow down and listen.

-The message is clear: The glory of God did/does not depend on the presentation of the silverware or sheep snack bites (totally made that one up on the spot, there).
+The message is clear: The glory of God did/does not depend on the presentation of the silverware or sheep-jerky snack bites (okay, I totally made that one up on the spot).

 Focusing on What’s Really Important.
-As much as I like to think I’d be a Mary, all chill, relaxed, and savoring the aroma of my life, I’m reminded that I’m not...in any way, shape, form, or kind.
-Truth be told, I’m a total worrywart and a panicker.
-My internal thoughts go to the worst before I even have a chance to take in a new breath.
-I’m so focused on how everyone else will see me, and myself, that I pass over the most precious things I’m called to do and notice.
+As much as I want to believe I’d be like Mary—calm, relaxed and savoring the aroma of my life—I’m continually reminded that I would never be this way, or even close.
+Truth be told, I’m a worrywart and prone to panic.
+When upset, my thoughts fly to the worst-case scenario before I even take a breath.
+I’m so focused on myself and how everyone else will see me, that I pass over the most precious things I’m called to do and notice.

-In our generation, we are so quick to make sure someone is on our side.
-We are so quick to seek harmony that we forget the truth.
-We compromise so much of ourselves, and our beliefs, that we find ourselves gaining the world and losing our soul (Matthew 16:26).
-That’s not a good thing, girl.
+In our generation, we are quick to seek validation from others, to make sure someone is on our side.
+But in the chase for approval, we often forget the truth.
+We may compromise so much of ourselves and our beliefs, that we find ourselves “…gaining the world and losing our soul (Matthew 16:26).”
+That’s not a good thing.

-Life is not about making sure our homes look like a Joanna Gaines-custom-design.
-Our lives are not about making sure we are buddy-buddy with anyone and everyone.
-It’s about inviting The King of Kings into our hearts, decisions and actions, entrusting all fully to Him.
+Life is not about making sure our homes look like a Joanna Gaines custom design.
+Nor is it about making sure we are buddy-buddy with everyone.
+It’s about inviting the King of Kings into our hearts, decisions and actions, entrusting all fully to Him.
 Instead of worrying about what other people think of us, let’s redirect our energy toward building a life that reflects His will for us on earth.

 By Ashley Dillard